intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/sentiment/README.md

 python main.py --cluster_mode yarn-client
 ```

-The default backend is `bigdl`.
-You can also run with `torch_distributed` by specifying the backend.
+The default backend is `torch_distributed`.
+You can also run with `bigdl` by specifying the backend.

 ## Results